mathspp/mathspp/pages/06.courses/intermediate-python-course/_write-pro-code/features.md

     twig: true
 ---

-## Start writing professional code in 5 weeks
+## From non-CS to confident dev in 5 weeks

 Join dozens of past students who already